 In August of 2022 the US Congress Passed the Inflation Reduction Act ("IRA").
-The notable near-term impacts of the IRA are to allow all non-carbon emitting resources and energy storage resources to select either production tax credits or investment tax credits.
-Production tax credits are expected to provide greater benefits for wind, solar, and many other generation technologies with significant energy output, while investment tax credits provide greater benefits for peaking resources and energy storage.
-Because many new resources are expected to receive production tax credits, market prices may be suppressed during periods of potential renewable resource oversupply as generators will seek to avoid losing production tax credits.
+The notable nearterm impacts of the IRA are to allow all non-carbon emitting resources and energy storage resources to select either production tax credits and investment tax credits.
+Production tax credits are expected to provide greater benefits for wind, solar, and many other generation technologies and may contribute to suppressed market prices during periods of renewable resource oversupply as generators may be willing to accept negative attempt to avoid losing production tax credits.